 Data Science Visualization can help detect Null values of data items in large datasets by representing them distinctively.
 This helps professionals reduce the burden of finding these errors before working with the data.

-The data to be processed by a Data Scientist could be pulled from multiple data sources like Databases, Datasets, etc. This data could consist of redundancy and noise which needs to be eliminated before analyzing.
-Visualizing these datasets gives you a complete overview without assumptions of the correctness of data.
+The data to be processed by a Data Scientist could be pulled from multiple data sources like Databases, Datasets, etc. This data could consist of redundancy and noise which needs to be eliminated before analysis.
+Visualizing these datasets gives you a complete overview without assumptions about the correctness of the data.

 2) Data Exploration